202PN/aircraftDB/hangar_stack/docs/README.md

 ---

-**HangarStack** - Where aviation meets technology in a holographic interface, powered by real-time event streaming!
+**HangarStack** - Where aviation meets technology in a modern, interactive interface, powered by real-time event streaming!